-August 5-9, 2021 (Tentative) Reston, VA
+August 11 - 15, 2022 Reston, VA

 National Executive Council members and their advisers are required to attend this meeting with expenses provided by the national organization.
-Officers will receive an extensive overview of roles and responsibilities, officer training, development training, be updated by National Staff, participate in team-building exercises, establish goals and a Program of Work for the year, provide input on the National Fall Conference (NFC), plan the Capitol Leadership and NFC general sessions, plan the NEC workshop for the NFC, conduct initial planning for the National Leadership Conference.
+Officers will receive an extensive overview of roles and responsibilities, officer training, development training, updates by National Staff, participate in team-building exercises, establish goals and a Program of Work for the year, provide input on the National Fall Conference (NFC), plan the Capitol Leadership and NFC general sessions, conduct initial planning for the National Leadership Conference, and other items as needed.